Skip to main content

 # id of your command, used for slugs and references in EventCatalog.

-id: Orders
+id: UpdateInventory

 # Display name of the command, rendered in EventCatalog

-name: Update inventory
+name: Update Inventory

 # Version of the command